-Today there is far more choice than just using the banks to obtain an unsecured business loan.
+Today there are far more choices than just using the banks to obtain an unsecured business loan.

-Over recent years, a wide variety of online lending models has been developed which are substantially different from traditional bank lending, particularly in the way the credit worthiness of the borrower is determined.
+Over the past few years, a wide variety of online lending models has been developed which are substantially different from traditional bank lending, particularly in the way the credit worthiness of the borrower is determined.
 This is why we want to provide you with this PayPal Working Capital review.